-- (c) Excess Compensation Vouchers - (1) As further explained in § 230.23.40, the CJA places limitations on the general authority of presiding judicial officers to unilaterally approve attorney compensation.
+- (c) Excess Compensation Vouchers - (1) As further explained in § 230.23.40, the CJA places limitations on the general authority of presiding judicial officers to unilaterally approve attorney compensation. - (2) Payments above case compensation limits referred to in § 230.23.20 may be authorized when certified by the presiding

-- (2) Payments above case compensation limits referred to in § 230.23.20 may be authorized when certified by the presiding judicial officer and approved by the chief judge of the circuit.
-The chief judge of the circuit is permitted to delegate this approval authority to another active or senior circuit judge. - (3) Presiding judicial officers should certify excess compensation payments to counsel whenever in their judgment the case involves extended or complex representation and the amount certified is necessary to provide fair compensation.
+- (3) Presiding judicial officers should certify excess compensation payments to counsel whenever in their judgment the case involves extended or complex representation and the amount certified is necessary to provide fair compensation.
 See: § 230.23.40. - (d) Limitations Inapplicable to Expense Reimbursement